jasonrichdarmawan/ProtocolExample/README.md

     ```
     </details>

-* a function should have documentation comments if the behavior is peculiar.
+* a function should have documentation comments if have unique behavior.

     <details>
-    <summary>For example, the finder stop after finding any station once.</summary>
+    <summary>For example, the notifier will update once per station.</summary>

     NotifyWhenNearMRTStationWithBluetooth.swift
     ```swift